Cushione/fantastic-news/README.md

 The first step in my development process was to plan the website thoroughly:
 - At first, I created a simple class diagram that shows the models I was planning on implementing, with their properties and relations
   [Link to the class diagram](https://drive.google.com/file/d/1Gynq42b4jLbzk4lR4uc5PLfOzMI7UWk4/view?usp=share_link)
 - Next, I thought about the User Interface and its layout.
-I created simple [wireframes](assets/docs/wireframes.png) for the homepage and the article detail page.
+I created simple [wireframes](assets/docs/wireframes.png) for the homepage, and the article detail page.
 For the registration and login page I was planning to use the default layout, so I omitted wireframes for those pages.
 - Lastly, I wrote the majority of my user stories and tasks in my [GitHub Project](https://github.com/Cushione/fantastic-news/projects)

 ### Agile Development
 - In my GitHub Project, all my issues are separated into two milestones: "MVP" and "Additional Features".
 - Issues not necessary for my project were added to the "Additional Features" milestone.
 Those tickets were only to be worked on when all the "MVP" tickets were done and I still had time left.
-- Each issue was then categorized into user stories or technical task by adding the corresponding label.
+- Each issue was then categorized into user stories or technical tasks by adding the corresponding label.
 - All the issues were then grouped into various epics by adding an "EPIC: _name_" label.
 - When I was working on the project, I chose one issue to work on from the "Todo" column of the MVP board and moved it into the "In Progress" column.
-- After I finished the issue by fulfilling all the acceptance criterias, I closed the issue which moved it automatically into the "Done" Column.
+- After I finished the issue by fulfilling all the acceptance criteria, I closed the issue which moved it automatically into the "Done" Column.

 ### Git
 - I started the program and repository by using the [gitpod python template](https://github.com/Code-Institute-Org/python-essentials-template) provided by the Code Insitute.